 Ossanna also had connections to criminal elements, a fact not discovered until after streetcars were replaced by buses in 1954.
 He went to prison for fraud, after it became known he was taking kickbacks from salvage yards anxious to procure the scrap from discarded rails and tracks.
 But as I said, by that time it was too late.

 Choices made can have serious repercussions down the road.
 We lost, in streetcars, something that made us unique.
-It was said that the Twin Cities at one time had the best public transportation in the country.
-The opportunities we have now are therefore that much more important.
-We do indeed have to get it right.
+Not only that, it was a crucial element; the Twin Cities at one time had the best public transportation in the country.
+Removal of the streetcar system ended any chance of that continuing.
+The transportation decisions we make today are therefore more important for the future of our city than most of us realize.
+We have to get it right.

 A RESTAURANT REVIEW